lammps/lammps/doc/src/fix_lb_momentum.rst

 Zero the total linear momentum of the system, including both the atoms specified by group-ID and the lattice-Boltzmann fluid every nevery timesteps.
+If there are no atoms specified by group-ID only the fluid momentum is affected.
 This is accomplished by adjusting the particle velocities and the fluid velocities at each lattice site.

 .. note::